-Ambassador Ofato [aka Opatho] was born to his father Alew Ochan and his mother Dhorgi Olok in Abobo woreda of Gambella State.
+Ambassador Ofato [aka Opatho] was born to his father Alew Ochan and his mother Dhorgi Olok in Perbongo kebele, Abobo woreda of Gambella Reginal State.

 Ambassador Ofato Alew was a strong activist who fought for democracy to prevail in his country among his people.
-He had contributed in strengthening Gambella Peoples Liberation Movement (GPLM) during struggle against Communist regime and later played a great role in the formation of Gambella Peoples Democratic Congress (GPDC).
+He had contributed to strengthening Gambella Peoples Liberation Movement (GPLM) during the struggle against the Communist regime and later played a great role in the formation of the Gambella Peoples Democratic Congress (GPDC).

 Ambassador Ofato Alew was a responsible husband and father.
 Two of his children are attending Universities.
 One of them is at Addis Ababa University, Ariet Kilo branch, and another one is at Harare University.
 Two of his elder children are now working in Gambella.